StevenFrost/SimCacheLegacy/README.md

 # Installation
 1. Open `SimCache.sln` in Visual Studio 2013 or later and build in either Debug or Release configuration.
 Copy the resulting DLL to the FSX/ESP/P3D root directory.
-2. Run cabdir on the `Gauge` folder inside `Resources`, naming the resulting file `SimCache.cab` and place it in the `gauges` folder inside your FSX/ESP/P3D root directory.
+2. Run cabdir on the `Gauge` folder inside `Resources`, name the resulting file `SimCache.cab` and place it in the `gauges` folder inside your FSX/ESP/P3D root directory.
 3. Add the following entry to your `DLL.XML` file:

     ```